 Security threats associated with VoIP - Possible Issues and Resolutions

 Changing your traditional analogue phone to a VoIP service delivers many different abilities, but it also opens new sets of possible security concerns.
-You shouldn’t let this scare you off from using VoIP.

 For every VoIP security problem, there are various solutions.
 By being aware of the different threats, and knowing the different tools your provider and other companies offer to protect you can dramatically decrease your chance of security breach and enhance the protection against cyber attacks making your calls secure.